 When might a party have a recognizable interest in a marital action?

 Interest claimed in marital property: If third persons hold title to or otherwise claim an interest in real or personal property that is subject to disposition in the proceeding, the court may join such persons to the action.
 The court may also join a third party if they are necessary to the enforcement of an issue.
 Examples?
 (1) Say Husband has an affair during the marriage and lavishes his girlfriend with gifts paid for with Wife (or Husband’s) earnings during the marriage.
-Wife might seek to join girlfriend to the action.
+The wife might seek to join the girlfriend in the action.
 (2) Wife and her business partner own 30% of a corporation.
 That 30% is community property and the corporation may need to be joined to the action to ensure its interests are protected and/or Husband receives his equity share in the asset.